-The Best Skin Care for Older Men
+The Best Skin Care Products for Older Men

-As a man who will not see 50 again (except in the rear-view), I know very well how much work and attention it takes to keep up appearances.
+As a man who will not see 50 again (except in the rearview mirror), I know very well how much work and attention it takes to keep up appearances.
 I don't have the hair I once had, and I certainly don't have the knees, but there are some things I can do to make sure I look and feel as good as possible.
 One of these things is to take care of my skin.

 It seems that too many of us just let it all go after a certain age, which I think is a real shame.
 I think that men actually tend to look better as they age—but only if they show that they actually care about their health and their looks.
 We can look lean, mean, and powerful if we try.
 There's no substitute for experience, so I think we should let it show in the best possible way.